Scialatielli – Pasta with Seafood Sauce

 - 1/2 tsp salt

-- 2 tbs minced basic or parsley leaves
+- 2 tbs minced basil or parsley leaves

 Directions

-- Place egg, 1/3 cup milk, olive oil and salt in bowl of food processor and whirl until smooth.
-Add flour and pulse until mixture is grainy looking.
-Add parsley and pulse just until dough begins to leave sides of bowl.
-If dough is too dry, add a little of the remaining milk until you can pinch a piece of dough between your fingers, and it does not crumble.
+- Add the egg, 1/3-cup milk, 2 tablespoons of the olive oil and salt in a bowl or bowl of a food processor and mix or pulse until smooth.
+Add the flour and cheese and mix or pulse until the mixture is grainy looking.
+Add parsley and mix or pulse just until dough begins to leave the sides of bowl.
+If the dough seems too dry, add a little of the remaining milk until you can pinch a piece of dough between your fingers, and it does not crumble.

-- Transfer dough to floured surface and knead into a smooth ball.
-Place a bowl upside down over the dough and allow to rest for 30 minutes to relax the gluten and make it easier to roll.
+- Transfer the dough to a floured surface and knead for about 3 to 4 minutes into a smooth ball.
+Place a bowl over the dough to cover it and allow it to rest for 30 minutes to relax the gluten and make it easier to roll.

-- Divide the dough into quarters and keep three covered while working the first piece.
-Flatten the dough to a four-inch-wide piece.
-Place it through the rollers of a hand crank pasta machine set to the fattest setting (#1).
-Set the rollers to the next fattest setting down (#2) and run the dough through again.
+- Divide the dough into quarters and keep the rest covered while working the first piece.
+Flatten the dough into a 4-inch-wide piece.
+Place it through the rollers of a hand crank pasta machine set to the thickest setting (#1).
+Set the rollers to the next thickest setting down (#2) and run the dough through again.

 Comments